dojo/docs/dojox/gesture.rst

   <script type="text/javascript">
         define(["dojo/on", "dojox/gesture/tap"], function(on, tap){

-            //create a new one with a different holdThreshold parameter var myTap = new dojox.gesture.tap.Tap({holdThreshold: 300});
+            // create a new one with a different holdThreshold parameter var myTap = new dojox.gesture.tap.Tap({holdThreshold: 300});

-            //use it
+            // use it
             on(node, myTap, function(e){});
             on(node, myTap.hold, function(e){});
             on(node, myTap.doubletap, function(e){});